God's Will... But not as we've known it

 Many seem to think that everything God gives is unconditional.
 I challenge you to do a search in the Bible for the number of times where the word "if" is used in a conditional way!
 Christ has done all that is necessary, and we cannot earn anything; He is our Rest, we have died with Him and also been raised with Him; but this new Life, Christ's Life in us, is always active and at work and we need to learn to co-operate with Him.
 Fellowship means partnership, and this partnership is His Life working in and through me.
 It is not a case of me working FOR Him, but working in/with Him.
 That is a very big difference.
 The source and motivation of each are worlds apart.
 And only what is done by Him and through Him is of any spiritual value.

 Ministry is not about what we do for God, true ministry is what HE does through us.
 There are many "ministries" that are not the work of God at all because they are neither ministering to Christ, nor ministering from Christ.
-It is all about Him, not us.
+It must be all about Him, not us.
 Our only ministry is to minister to Him - serving Him by waiting on Him to fulfill His desires.
 All other true ministry is not really ours at all, but His: it is Him administering His Life through us to others and therefore it is His ministry and we can claim no ownership of it.
 He alone is the Minister and the Ministry.

 I don't think any of us would deny that the physical life of Jesus on this earth was exemplary.
 He was in constant communication as to where, when and what His Father wanted done or said.
 He made it very clear that in Himself He could do nothing, and yet through God, He could do anything!
 He gave up everything He was, He didn't care whether people accepted or rejected Him.
 He said and did what His Father wanted Him to regardless of the consequences and misunderstandings, because His heart and His life belonged to His Father.
 "While Jesus was here on earth, He offered prayers and pleadings, with a loud cry and tears, to the One who could rescue Him from death.
 And God heard His prayers because of His deep reverence for God.
 Even though Jesus was Godís Son, He learned obedience from the things He suffered" (Heb.
 5:7,8) and His brothers and sisters still learn obedience (doing what God wants) in the same way.